 As Director of the University of Miami Brain Tumor Initiative, Director of Surgical Neurooncology at the University of Miami, Director of the UM Neurosurgery Residency Program, and Director of the UM Surgical Neurooncology Fellowship Program, Dr. Komotar’s main clinical interests are surgical and radiosurgical (Gamma Knife) treatment of primary and metastatic brain tumors, as well as meningiomas and pituitary lesions.
 Dr. Komotar is an internationally recognized leader in the field of brain tumors and performs nearly 700 procedures for these conditions each year using advanced cutting-edge surgical/radiosurgical techniques, making him one of the highest volume brain tumor surgeons in the world.

 His research interests include clinical trial development and translational neurooncologic investigations designed to pioneer new therapies for brain tumors.
 Author of over 500 peer-reviewed scientific articles, book chapters, and invited editorials, Dr. Komotar has received research funding from the National Institutes of Health as well as other national and regional grants.
 He has served on the Executive Committee for the Congress of Neurological Surgeons and the Executive Board for the AANS/CNS Joint Section on Tumors.
 He is Founder and Director of the Annual Neurosurgery Charity Softball Tournament to benefit brain tumor research.
 He is a member of the Society of Neurooncology and reviewer for both Neurosurgery and the Journal of Neurosurgery.
 Dr. Komotar is also an Emmy ® nominated physician for his work on the series “Breakthrough Medicine”.
+Dr. Komotar serves on the Board of the CNS Foundation.

 Brian V. Nahed, MD, MSc.